 New Research: 21% of Companies Fail to Respond to Live Chat Requests

-- How to use live chat support for your business
+- Key findings and how to use live chat support for your business

 The way that companies handle customer communication has changed dramatically in recent years.
 Prior to the World Wide Web, the only way for a customer to contact you was by phone or direct mail.